The Desires of Our Hearts

 Yes!

-When we hear God saying yes to something we most desire, it may seem easier to handle than the rest of His possible answers—but perhaps not.
-Some of us hesitate to fully embrace the “yes” we had hoped and pleaded for God to grant us.
-We fear that it is too good to be true!
-God does give us good things according to His purposes.
-But it can be a bit daunting to trust that it is HIS voice saying yes rather than our own strong desire and will to hear that affirmative answer.
+When we hear God saying yes to something we most desire, it may seem the easiest to handle than the rest of His possible answers—but perhaps not.
+We celebrate with an halleliujah and go on to enjoy it, right?
+But we may hesitate to fully embrace the “yes” we had hoped and pleaded for God to grant us.
+It can be a bit daunting to trust that it is HIS voice saying yes rather than our own strong desire and will to hear that affirmative answer.
+We may fear that it is too good to be true!

 “The angel of the Lord came and sat down under the oak in Ophrah that belonged to Joash the Abiezrite, where his son Gideon was threshing wheat in a winepress to keep it from the Midianites.
 When the angel of the Lord appeared to Gideon, he said, ‘The Lord is with you, mighty warrior.’